MaterializeInc/materialize/.github/ISSUE_TEMPLATE/05-release.md

 ### Review Release Notes

-Release notes should be updated by engineers as they merge PRs.
-The release notes team is responsible for reviewing release notes and the release announcement before a release is published.
+Release notes should be added to the "unstable" section by engineers as they merge PRs.
+Before announcing the release, the release notes team (Nikhil) migrates the relevant release notes to the dedicated "v0.X.Y" section header, based on which commits actually made it into the release, then reviews the list of PRs and adds release notes for any features or bugs that were missed.

 - [ ] Post the following message to the `#release` channel in slack, modifying the two issue links, one to point to the unreviewed PRs issue you went through above, and one